What happens when delayed decoding doesn't work? Educators in Austin decided to start fresh.Read more »

 1-Incorporate some quick skill drills.

 Whatever your regular Hebrew program, you can begin any lesson with a quick "reading workout" using the Ten-Minute Hebrew Reader to refreshing reading skills at any level.
 Game-like drills help students exercise their reading muscles - they'll play soccer, lift weights, and run relay races - without ever leaving the page.
-And our completely revised ve
+And our completely revised version w

 You survived the fall holiday marathon.
 Now it's time to use your uninterrupted schedule to focus on your students' Hebrew skills.